outdreamer/build-a-cure-1/docs/system_analysis.md

 - use logical unit isolation as a source for boundary/symmetry physics
 	- 'how to estimate which phase change a rule implementation is at'
+    - required input-mocking or prevention for pathogens
+   	- single live pathogen exposure at ratios amenable to stressor-handling potential energy as a way to build immunity

 - useful implementations of conceptual physics ( discovering functions between nodes,